ava-labs/avalanchego/network/README.md

 Upon connection to a new peer, a handshake is performed between the node attempting to establish the outbound connection to the peer and the peer receiving the inbound connection.

-When attempting to establish the connection, the first message that the node sends is a `Handshake` messages describing compatibility of the nodes.
+When attempting to establish the connection, the first message that the node sends is a `Handshake` message describing compatibility of the nodes.
 If the `Handshake` message is successfully received and the peer decides that it wants a connection with this node, it replies with a `PeerList` message that contains metadata about other peers that allows a node to connect to them.
 See [Peerlist Gossip](#peerlist-gossip).

 As an example, nodes that are attempting to connect with an incompatible version of AvalancheGo or a significantly skewed local clock are rejected.